rticommunity/rtiperftest/srcDoc/compatibility.rst

 Compatibility
 =============

-*RTI Perftest Master* is designed to be compatible with the *RTI Connext DDS* middleware.
+*RTI Perftest 3.3* is designed to be compatible with the *RTI Connext DDS* middleware.
 It has been compiled and tested against:

 - *RTI Connext DDS Professional* 6.0.0 and above.
 Nonetheless previous versions